Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: SW-HBF Design for SU-MIMO

 The joint optimization of the transmit and receive beamformers, i.e., $\left\{ \Fb_k \right\}$ and $\left\{ \Wb_k \right\}$, in problem \eqref{eq:problem formulation} is challenging.
-It is a non-convex non-smooth mix-integer programming problem due to the binary and rank constraints of analog beamformers.
-To overcome the challenges, we decouple the problem into two subproblems: transmit and receive beamforming design.
-We first solve the transmit beamforming matrices, i.e, $\left\{ \Fb_k \right\}$, with the given receive ones.
-Then, the receive beamforming matrices, i.e., $\left\{ \Wb_k \right\}$, are obtained based on $\left\{ \Fb_k \right\}$.
+It is a non-convex non-smooth mix-integer programming problem due to the binary and rank constraints of the analog beamformers.
+To overcome the challenges, we first decouple the problem into two subproblems: transmit and receive beamforming design, and then solve them successively.
 The procedure is elaborated below.